sonnyit/java/_posts/2016-06-16-j-reference-types.md

 public class MainClass {
     public static void main(String[] args) {
-        A a = new A();      //Strong Reference
+        A a = new A();  // Strong Reference

-        //Creating Weak Reference to A-type object to which 'a' is also pointing.
+        // Creating Weak Reference to A-type object to which 'a' is also pointing.
         WeakReference<A> weakA = new WeakReference<A>(a);

-        a = null;    //Now, A-type object to which 'a' is pointing earlier is available for garbage collection. a = weakA.get();    //You can retrieve back the object which has been weakly referenced.
+        a = null;  // Now, A-type object to which 'a' is pointing earlier is available for garbage collection.

+        a = weakA.get();  // You can retrieve back the object which has been weakly referenced.
     }
 }
 ```